JimJafar/coding-interview-challenge/README.md

-# The Hungry Palowan
+# The Hungry Colleague

-A simple challenge for people interviewing for developer roles at Palo IT.
+A simple challenge for people interviewing for developer roles at one of my previous roles.

 ## The Spoonacular API